daokunzhang/SINE/README.md

     node_num feat_num

-From the second line, one by one, each user's id, neighbor list and profile features are provided.
+From the second line, one by one, each node's id, neighbor list and content features are provided.
 The following is the information for a node:

     node_id
     neigh_num